unytics/data-api/README.md

 ## Features

-`data-api` discovers your datastore data and exposes it as a REST read-only API.
+`data-api` discovers your datastore data and exposes it as a REST read-only API (*datastore = "firestore in datastore mode"*)

 Features include: